vifreefly/postgressor/README.md

 To restore database from backup file:

+> Optional flag `--createdb` will create a database first if it's not exists.

-> Note: sometimes backup restore will fail if current user is not superuser, so there is option `--switch_to_superuser` to temporary switch user to SUPERUSER
+> Note: sometimes restore fails if current user is not superuser, so there is optional flag `--switch_to_superuser` to temporary switch user to a SUPERUSER during the process

 > Note: recreate (drop and create) database before restore to omit some possible errors